halo-re/halo/README.md

 * Main loop of the game is re-implemented
 * Several more functions are implemented
 * Long way to go...

+The [Progress Report](https://blam.info/progress/) details what functionality has re-implemented.

 Build
 -----